Seren-SX/MUSA550-final/_posts/2020-12-22-Introduction.md

 The data used in this project are mainly from [OpenDataPhilly](https://www.opendataphilly.org/), [WorldWeatherOnline](http://www.worldweatheronline.com/) and the[U.S. Census Bureau](https://data.census.gov/cedsci/).

-Generally, this project would be divided into 5 parts:
+Generally, this project would be divided into 4 parts:
 - Introduction
 - Data wrangling
 - Exploratory Analysis & Visualization
-- Prediction Models
-- Conclusion & More
+- Prediction & More

 For detailed codes about this project, please click [here](https://github.com/Seren-SX/MUSA550-final).